antimof/UxPlay/README.md

-Finally, build and install uxplay (without ZOOMFIX): open a terminal and change into the UxPlay source directory ("UxPlay-master" for zipfile downloads, "UxPlay" for "git clone" downloads) and build/install with "cmake . ; make ; sudo make install ".
+Finally, build and install uxplay (without ZOOMFIX): open a terminal and change into the UxPlay source directory ("UxPlay-master" for zipfile downloads, "UxPlay" for "git clone" downloads) and build/install with "cmake . ; make ; sudo make install " (same as for Linux).

-The MacOs build uses OpenGL, not X11, to create the mirror display window.
+The MacOS build uses OpenGL, not X11, to create the mirror display window.
 This has some "quirks": the window title is "OpenGL renderer" instead of the Airplay server name, but it is visible to screen-sharing apps (e.g., Zoom).
-The option -t _timeout_ cannot be used because if the GStreamer pipeline is destroyed while the OpenGL window is still open, and uxplay is left running, a segfault occurs.
+The option -t _timeout_ cannot be used because if the GStreamer pipeline is destroyed while the OpenGL window is still open, and uxplay is left running, a segfault occurs (this is an issue with the glimagesink GStreamer plugin, not UxPlay).
 Also, the resolution settings "-s wxh" do not affect the (small) initial mirror window size, but the window can be expanded using the mouse.